IMBIE/imbie/docs/configuration.rst

   mean are considered to be outliers, and omitted from the average.
 By default, there is no maximum margin and all values will contribute to the average.

 * `users_skip` – Optional field.
-A list of contributions (specified by the contributer’s username) to exclude from the analysis.
+A list of contributions (specified by the contributer’s username, with all capital letters, accents or diacritic marks removed, eg 'Sørensen' should be written 'sorensen') to exclude from the analysis.
 Multiple usernames can be specified, separated by whitespace.

 * `users_mark` – Optional field.
 A list of contributions (specified by the contributer’s surname) to mark in dM/dt and dM time-series plots.
 Multiple usernames can be specified, separated by